This Turtle Pecan Cluster Cheesecake is a riff on a favorite Dairy Queen Blizzard ice cream treat. It’s pure heaven!

 - Prepare a 9” springform pan by lightly spraying it with non-stick spray.
 Place it on a double thickness of heavy-duty foil that is about 18” square and securely wrap foil up around the pan’s sides.
 Set aside.

-- In another bowl, mix caramel topping with remaining flour, and then stir in pecans.
+- In another bowl, mix caramel sauce with remaining flour, and then stir in pecans.
 Drop by tablespoonfuls over the chocolate batter.
-Top with remaining vanilla batter.
-Place springform pan in a large baking pan with tall sides and add 1” of hot water to the larger pan.
+Top with remaining vanilla cheesecake batter.
+Place springform pan inside a large baking/roasting pan with tall sides and add 1'' of hot water to the larger pan (do not add water to the springform pan).

-- Bake at 325° F for about 1 hour and 25 minutes, or just until center is set and top appears dull.
-Remove springform pan from water bath and remove the foil wrapping.
-Cool the cheesecake on a wire rack for 10 minutes.
-Run a thin knife around the perimeter of the cheesecake to loosen it from the sides of the pan.
+- Bake at 325°F for about 1 hour and 25 minutes, or just until center is set and top appears dull.
+Carefully remove springform pan from hot water bath and remove the outer foil wrapping.
+Let cheesecake cool on a wire rack for 10 minutes.
+Then run a thin knife around the perimeter of the cheesecake to loosen it from the sides of the pan, leaving the sides of the pan in place.
 Cool 1 hour longer on the wire rack.
-Refrigerate for at least 6 hours, or overnight (preferred).
+Refrigerate for at least 6 hours – overnight is preferred.

 - Place chocolate chips in a small heatproof bowl.
 In a small saucepan over medium-high heat, bring cream just to a boil.
 Pour cream over chips and let sit for 30 seconds.
 Then whisk until smooth.
 Let ganache cool slightly, stirring occasionally.